 - Insurance companies, which evolved historically to assess and contain risk, have been assigned by the ACA the task of advancing the “rights” of health care recipients to care (whom ACA obligated to enroll in a health plan) while charging them with the plan’s actuarial costs.
 Is this the best way to increase access to health care?

 - Has the “ACA” enhanced or impeded primary health care access in rural communities, and to “underserved” and disadvantaged populations?
 What is the anticipated impact of the November 2016 election on the ACA’s progress in providing care access?

 - What are the effects of changes being implemented in the accreditation of medical schools and postsecondary physician training programs?

 - How are such innovations as primary care medical homes, teaching community health centers, rural training tracks, hospital-centered community health plans, and accountable care organizations faring?
 Are there examples of programmatic successes (or failures) that would be of general interest?

-Invitations to the 29th National Conference will be sent out in Summer 2017.
-Those interested in the National Conference and the Invitation Conference should e-mail the conference coordinator, William H. Burnett, at [email protected]
+Invitations to the 29th National Conference were sent out in the latter half of 2017.
+Those persons intrested in more information on the National Conferences and the Invitation process, should e-mail the conference coordinator, William H. Burnett, at [email protected]